motherjones/story-tools/README.md

 # Mother Jones's Storytelling Tools

+## Setting Up Your Machine

+To use these tools, there are a few things you'll need to set up on your machine.
+This excellent walkthrough by [Tyler Fisher](#) covers most of them, follow it as closely as you can.

+All of our files ultimately get stored on Amazon S3, an online file storage service.

+## Life Cycle of a MoJo interactive

+* Start a Slack chat with the necessary reporters, editors, and producers
+* Create a Google doc in the shared MoJo Drive folder, under the relevant beat.
+Make sure Mother Jones in the owner of the spreadsheet under Sharing > Owner.
+Share the doc URL in the Slack chat
+* If you're using one of the existing tools, [duplicate](#) the tool's repo locally, then [push up](#) to a new private repo under the Mother Jones account
+* Create a new directory on s3 for the project

+* Coordinate with fact-check and copyedit.
+* Cross-link between interactive and mainbar as needed
+* Talk to story editor about intro copy
+* Talk to story editor about byline and any additional credits
+* Headline chat for both regular and social heds/decks, for each package item

+* Test all URLs
+* Mobile and browser testing on latest Chrome, Safari, Firefox, iPhone, and one popular Android
+* Does any data need to be proxied?

+* Keep Public Affairs in the loop for any updates on story publication
+* Give Public Affairs all URLs for promo
+* Talk to story editor about tweet memo

+* Convert private repo to public
+* If full-width, confirm sign-off from Business folks

+* Who's in charge of keeping this item updated on the slider doc?

 ## List of tools

 * [US map with tooltips](https://github.com/motherjones/spreadsheet-to-svg) For color-coded maps with state-by-state US data.
 Polygons only.